MicrosoftDocs/winrt-api/windows.applicationmodel.packageextensions/packageextension_package.md

 ## -description

-Gets the package information for the package extension.
+Gets the package information for the packaged extension.

 ## -property-value

-The package information which includes the package description, logo, display name, etc.
+The package information, which includes the package description, logo, display name, etc.

 ## -remarks